Tahmidul-Islam-Omi/SUST_Hackathon/README.md

 ## AI approach

-The reasoning is **rule-based and deterministic**.
-The investigation logic (transaction matching, evidence verdict, classification, routing, escalation) is implemented in plain Python, so every decision is explainable, fast (well under the 30-second limit), and free of external API dependencies or cost.
+**This submission uses no LLM and makes no external AI/API calls — the entire pipeline is rule-based and deterministic.** The investigation logic (transaction matching, evidence verdict, classification, routing, escalation) and every piece of generated text are implemented in plain Python.
+This keeps every decision explainable, fast (well under the 30-second limit), free, and fully reproducible, with no API keys, no cost, and no network dependency at request time.

 How a request is processed (`app/services/`):